-Greg Johnson became CEO of Bottom Line in the fall of 2003.
+Greg transitioned to COO in 2015 after serving as the CEO of Bottom Line since the fall of 2003.
 A graduate of Brown University, he previously led the marketing and outreach efforts in Boston for The Princeton Review.
 Since joining Bottom Line, the organization has tripled the size of its staff and students in Boston, replicated its programs to Worcester, MA, and New York City, and been recognized as a national leader in the field of community-based college retention.
 In 2008, Greg completed Harvard Business School's Strategic Perspectives in Non-Profit Management, and has spoken to a variety of audiences on topics including Managing Non-Profit Growth, Using Data to Improve Performance and Bottom Line's DEAL Model for College Success.
 When not at Bottom Line, he enjoys coaching his daughters' youth soccer team and has completed the Boston Marathon.

 Dave Borgal, Founder and National Program Director